MuhamedUsman/letshare/README.md

 - Some download managers (including IDM) may not properly resolve .local domains due to limited mDNS support in their networking implementation.
 Using direct IP addresses ensures reliable downloads across different client applications.
+- If you're connected to a VPN, Letshare may bind to your VPN-assigned IP (e.g., `172.x.x.x`), which is not accessible to devices on your local network, make sure you're disconnected from the VPN before starting the server.

 ## Extras
 <details>